Latvia Golden Visa 2026: Investment Options, Schengen Access & Residency

 Frequently Asked Questions

-The Latvia Golden Visa, officially known as the Latvian Residency by Investment Programme, is a way for non-EU, non-EEA, or non-Swiss citizens to obtain a temporary residence permit in Latvia by making a qualifying investment.
-The program provides access to the Schengen Area, allows applicants to include eligible family members, and serves as a cost-effective route to EU residency.
-Over time, participants can apply for permanent residency and Latvian citizenship, all while meeting minimal physical stay requirements in the country.
+The Latvia Golden Visa, officially called the Latvian Residency by Investment Programme, provides access to the Schengen Area, allows eligible family members to be included, and serves as a cost-effective route to EU residency.
+Over time, participants can apply for permanent residency and Latvian citizenship while meeting minimal stay requirements.

 Yes, Latvia offers a Golden Visa, formally called the Latvia Residence by Investment Program.
 It allows non-EU citizens to obtain a temporary residence permit by making a qualifying financial investment in Latvia, such as real estate, company shares, government bonds, or bank deposits.
 The program provides a structured pathway to EU residency and, over time, potential Latvian citizenship.